 Lifestyle changes

 There are various options for minimising the symptoms of menopause.
-Not everyone is suitable for MHT.
-Growing evidence shows that a healthy lifestyle can help reduce the symptoms of perimenopause and menopause and prevent long-term conditions such as cardiovascular disease and type 2 diabetes.
+Menopausal hormone therapy (MHT) is not suitable for everyone, due to factors such as personal medical history, family history of certain cancers, cardiovascular disease, or other contraindications.
+Growing evidence shows that adopting healthy lifestyle changes can help reduce the symptoms of perimenopause and menopause and prevent long-term conditions such as cardiovascular disease and type 2 diabetes.

 Reformer Pilates